rhc54/openpmix/docs/how-things-work/sets_groups/group_construct.rst

 Group Construction
 ==================

-PMIx supports two methods for constructing PMIx groups.
+PMIx supports three methods for constructing PMIx groups.
 The *collective* method is considered the more traditional form of the operation but requires all members of the group invoking the ``PMIx_Group_construct`` to know the proc ID